 Less money is going in the recording industry every year

-Myself, being a remote session guitar player, I face the harsh reality of recording session every day.
-People are paying less each year to record songs and since they are not gaining much from them, wants left is to try a be a “nice” guy and work for what you get payed.
+Myself, being a remote session guitar player, I face the harsh reality of recording sessions every day.
+People are paying less each year to record songs and since they are not gaining much from them, what is left is to try a be a “nice” guy and work for what you get paid.

-The future of recording studios.is highly depended on the buying force of the artist community – if artist can’t afford studios than it’s normal they will start to disappear or find new way to operate.
+The future of recording studios is highly dependent on the buying force of the artist community – if artists can’t afford studios then it’s normal they will start to disappear or find new ways to operate.

 Check out this video from Tim Pierce discussing this topic as always in a very interesting manner.

-The remote recording session are the future of the recording industry because:
+The remote recording session is the future of the recording industry because:

 - Streaming does in no way make enough money for independent artists

-The lack of recourses must translate in lower quality, or lower cost of recording.
+The lack of recourses must translate into lower quality or lower cost of recording.

 Check out Jack Stratton of Vulfpeck for some good laughs but also for a disturbing fact about the streaming industry and artists.